StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 **ALTERNATIVES**
 - You can check out the releases page!
 These include console scripts and .exe files, both for Linux and Windows users, respectively.
 AppImage support will also come soon, but Wine also exists, so if you're into that type of thing, .exe files will work for you too I guess.
 - You can also Cross-Compile Between Different Operating Systems too!
-- You could also ask a friend to do it for you too, friends are the best after all.
+- You could ask a friend to do it for you too, since friends are the best after all.

 ## Disclaimer
 - Sonic Team Junior is in no way affiliated with SEGA or Sonic Team.
 We do not claim ownership of any of SEGA's intellectual property used in SRB2.
-- Despite the title of this file making this seem like the title of a movie, I regret to inform you that this is not, sadly, a movie, but instead, an autobiography, on how I am a constant and passionate nusiance on my soceity.
+- Despite the title of this file making this seem like the title of a movie, I regret to inform you that this is not, sadly, a movie, but instead, an autobiography, on how I am a constant and passionate nusiance on my society.